DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-angular2-authentication.markdown

 It should be noted that **angular2-jwt** makes no assumptions about how you authenticate your users.
 If you're using Auth0, though, we've got an [example](https://github.com/auth0/auth0-angular2) of how it can be done in just a few lines of code.

-The `AuthHttp` class lets you send any HTTP request with an authentication header atttached.
+The `AuthHttp` class lets you send any HTTP request with an authentication header attached.
 The class wraps regular HTTP requests and is injected and accessed in much the same way as `Http`.

 > Note: These examples assume you have a user's JWT saved.